co16328lovepreet/Sample-Practice/GitBash-Commands.md

      * git stash apply: restored (potentially on top of a different commit) .
 Calling git stash without any arguments is equivalent to git stash push
      * git reset --hard
      * git stash list/apply/pop/save
+     * git remote rm origin: To remove origin in .git file
+     * git reset --hard: discard all the local changes in branch permanently